JulSeb42/challenge-crealytics/README.md

 ## Testing

 To run tests, run `npm run test` in your terminal.
-This app is using [puppeteer](https://pptr.dev/) as testing library.
-All tests can be found inside the page `src/tests/App.test.js`.
+This app is using [Jest](https://jestjs.io/) and [Puppeteer](https://pptr.dev/) as testing libraries.
+All the tests can be found inside the page `src/tests/App.test.js`.

 ## Styles